brightkeycloud-chad/aws-foundations-video/05_accessing-aws-services/5.6_install-and-test-aws-python-sdk-terminal/README.md

 # AWS Python SDK (Boto3) Installation and Testing Demonstration

 ## Overview
-This 5-minute demonstration shows how to install the AWS SDK for Python (Boto3) and create simple scripts to interact with AWS services.
+This 5-minute demonstration shows how to install the AWS SDK for Python (Boto3) using a virtual environment and run simple scripts to interact with AWS services.
 Boto3 is the official AWS SDK for Python, allowing developers to write software that uses AWS services.

 ## Prerequisites
 - Python 3.7 or later installed